Program Overview

 Why study business administration at Furman?

-As a private liberal arts and sciences university, Furman provides an exceptional environment for multidisciplinary studies, allowing students to find connections between multiple areas of interest.
-Unlike undergraduate programs at other schools, our program does not take a narrow approach to understanding the complex challenges facing businesses today.
+Furman offers focused undergraduate degree tracks in business administration, finance, marketing, business entrepreneurship and international business, allowing students to zero in on a particular interest from a solid platform of general business principles.
 Our curriculum helps you appreciate the connections between accounting, finance, marketing, operations and other disciplines while learning how to communicate, think creatively, analyze situations and work effectively in teams.
-As a university community, we embrace meaningful diversity and equality and are committed to supporting students, faculty and staff from every walk of life.
-Additionally, you will participate in various professional development activities to prepare you for life after Furman including connecting with business leaders and working with the professionals at the Malone Center for Career Engagement to develop your interview, leadership, and other professional skills.
+Additionally, you will participate in various professional development activities to prepare you for life after Furman, including connecting with business leaders and working with the professionals at the Malone Center for Career Engagement to develop your interview, leadership and other professional skills.
 Visit our campus or request information to learn more.

 How will you learn?

-Get the benefit of small class sizes in a private liberal arts and sciences university.
-Throughout your coursework you will perform data analysis, complete projects in teams and individually, interact with business professionals and work closely with faculty to discuss and explore career options.
+In each business administration degree track, you’ll benefit from small class sizes in a private liberal arts and sciences university.
+Throughout your coursework, you will perform data analysis, complete projects in teams and individually, interact with business professionals and work closely with faculty to discuss and explore career options.
 You will have the opportunity to work in the Joe and Diana Hurley Finance and Analytics Lab, a state-of-the-art finance and business analytics lab, and to become Bloomberg Certified.
 Take advantage of Furman’s university-funded research fellowship program, working one-on-one with faculty researching complex issues impacting businesses.
 Take advantage of a liberal arts and sciences environment by exploring courses in other disciplines to enhance your professional skills and competencies and to understand business and business decision-making in the context of the wider world.

 Careers for business administration majors